priyanshujiiii/BSCCS2001_DBMS_LAB/Relational Database/Lect_2.md

 ****************************************************************************************************************************************************************

 4) Consider the following statements
-Functional dependencies always follow commutative property i.e. if A\rightarrow BA→B holds then B \rightarrow AB→A also holds.
+Functional dependencies always follow commutative property i.e. if A → B holds then B → A also holds.
-Functional dependencies always follow transitive property i.e. if A\rightarrow BA→B and B \rightarrow CB→C holds then A \rightarrow CA→C also holds.
+Functional dependencies always follow transitive property i.e. if A → B and B → C holds then A → C also holds.

 >>A>> Statement 1 is true, Statement 2 is false